Robert Donald Clark Honors College Contact Information

 2

-Independent research credits may be taken P/NP, including when taken with an HC subject code
+Independent study credits, including internship credits, may be taken P/NP, including when taken with an HC subject code

 3